alkeshka/MigrationPluginExtended/CustomChanges.md

         [ Line 165 ]
     - Added 'SystemConfig' and 'Tax.repository' in the ProductConverter argument [ Lines 119 - 120 ]
+    - Added 'SalutationLookup' in the OrderConverter argument [ Line 179 ]

 ## config.xml